Ranking the top 3 childhood games.

 Sports team analogies are included for clarity:

 3. Manhunt: The classic game that every kid from the neighborhood could enjoy.
-The hide n’ seek that got a little weird once girls starting playing and everybody got a little older.
+The ultimate hide n’seek.
 Manhunt was timeless and the game that, I hope, every child in this country had a chance to play.
 However, the ubiquity of the game is also the reason it gets stuck with the bronze.
 Can’t be the best if everybody can play.
-Misogyny 101.
+Capitalism 101.